 FIRST ENERGY/WEST PENN POWER CALL CENTER (FOR POWER INTERRUPTIONS OR PROBLEMS WITH YOUR SERVICE): 1-800-686-0021

 CARDOX ROAD CLOSURE - SEPTEMBER 21, 2020 -

 Motorists are advised that Cardox Road will be closed for road widening activities in Union Township starting September 21, 2020.

-South Park Township Public Works Department will soon be actively engaged in snow removal activities for the 2017-2018 winter season.
-A continuing problem is that many residents are parking their vehicles on the street rather than in their driveways.
-This often impedes plowing within a neighborhood.
+The Public Works Department is actively engaged in snow removal activities.
+A recurrent problem is that many residents are parking their vehicles on the street rather than in the driveway of their home.
+This often impedes plowing within neighborhoods.
 All residents can be of assistance to the Public Works Department by adhering to the following guidelines:

 3. When clearing driveways, do not shovel or blow snow back onto the roadway after the street has been plowed and salted.
 This type of action is illegal, hampers maintenance activities, and further aggravates hazardous conditions.